joelhickok/koop-provider-quickbase-for-arcgis/README.md

 1. Low priority: Ingest lines or polygons.
 You would have to accurately store long strings in a Quickbase table.
 2. Fine tune compatibility with a range of apps, including the new AGOL Map Viewer.
 3. Test WMS and other service outputs.
 [See List Here](https://koopjs.github.io/docs/available-plugins/outputs)
+4. Implement blocks to catch failures, such as when the spatial data is not a point, for example an array of points.